Nanosplitter/auto-changelog/README.md

 ### Usage

-Simply run `auto-changelog` in the root folder of a git repository. `git log` is run behind the scenes in order to parse the commit history.
+Simply run `auto-changelog-2` in the root folder of a git repository. `git log` is run behind the scenes in order to parse the commit history.

 ```bash
 Usage: auto-changelog [options]